contentstack-launch-examples/launch-cloudwatch-otel-collector/README.md

 Production-ready OpenTelemetry Collector with **HTTPS gRPC**, **HTTP/2**, and **CloudWatch** integration.
 Deploy to AWS in 5 minutes with your SSL certificate.

+This repository hosts an intermediate OpenTelemetry (OTEL) Collector service that acts as a bridge between Log Targets and AWS CloudWatch Logs.
+The service receives logs from Log Targets and forwards them to AWS CloudWatch Logs for storage and analysis.

+**Key Features:**
+- Hosts an OTLP Receiver with Authorization Bearer Token value configurable with `otelcol-config.yaml`
+- Export Log Request to CloudWatch
+- Secure gRPC endpoint with TLS/HTTPS support

 ## ✨ Features

 🔐 **Enterprise Security** - HTTPS/TLS + HTTP/2 + VPC isolation